 In a non-domestic situation, such as an argument at the bar where the parties have no other connections besides being at that bar that night by happenstance, the law enforcement officers might give one party a summons to appear in Court for hitting or threatening somebody.
 That person would also be escorted off and away from the property.

-In a domestic situation, the law enforcement officers are going to make an arrest right then and there if they think that is appropriate.
+To enforce these domestic situations, the law enforcement officers are going to make an arrest right then and there if they think that is appropriate.
 This is especially so if the parties live together and cannot stay away from each other.

 If someone is arrested for any type of assault or battery, they would spend at least one night in jail for the judge to review the case, and also to provide a “cooling off” period between the parties.
 The judge will review the case and decide whether or not the person should be released, and under what conditions, to assure the community and the alleged victim that they will be safe if this person is released.